brongan/SpartaCraft/docs/proposal.md

 As input the agent will receive a grid view of the surrounding world, as well as the agent's current heatlh and inventory.
 Actions for the agent will be generated as output.
 At present, we are deciding between 2 different methods for representing the environment space:
--  The actions will be the optimal move for the agent to make given the current environment, eg. move away or build shelter to evade attack, attack the enemy, switch weapons, etc.
+- The actions will be the optimal move for the agent to make given the current environment, e.g. move away or build shelter to evade attack, attack the enemy, switch weapons, etc.
 - The action space will be a reasonable subset of Malmo's HumanLevelCommands.

 ### Applications

-Our application would be entertainment on a Minecraft Server or Youtube video.
+Our application would be entertainment on a Minecraft Server or for a Youtube video.

 <!-- ### Instructions
 In a paragraph or so, mention the main idea behind your project.
 Focus on the problem setup, not the solution, i.e.